bryancatanzaro/variant/README.md

 //error if you try to access a variant type by a static_visitor
 //that does not know how to operate on all types which the
 //variant may contain.
+//The template argument for static_visitor is the type returned
+//by the visitor.
 struct my_visitor : public variant::static_visitor<int> {
     __host__ __device__
     int operator()(const int& i) const {